Faculty of Engineering & Architecture

 Admission Requirement

-• F.Sc (Pre-Engineering)/Equivalent qualification from any recognized board or equivalent with at least 60% marks
+• FSC (Pre-Engineering/Pre-medical/ICS) from any recognized board with at least 60% marks.

 Degree Requirement